 You can fix the LG top load washer grinding noise yourself by removing the bottom agitator screw and removing the offending object.
 You don’t need any electrical special tools just a flat screwdriver and a Philips screwdriver.
 Some models may have a hex bolt to take out.

-The video below shows how to do this.
+The video below shows how to do this if the agitator plate is stuck onto the spline.

 My gripe was there should be no way that a coin this large should be able to get between the LG agitator/pulsator and into the inner workings of the washing machine.